 As members of the Marie-Josée and Henry R. Kravis Center for Molecular Oncology, we are closely collaborating with clinical leaders and translational researchers at Memorial Sloan Kettering to characterize archival tissue specimens using experimental and computational methods, with the aim of finding correlations between genomic features and clinical outcomes.
 By profiling all cancer genes across MSK’s vast retrospective collection of clinically annotated FFPE tumors, we are working to identify novel biomarkers in a range of tumor types, including rare tumors that collectively comprise a significant number of cases at Memorial Sloan Kettering but are often individually overlooked.
 Tumors from patients enrolled in clinical trials offer the additional opportunity to discover oncogenic mutations that confer sensitivity or resistance to investigational targeted therapies.
-With the adoption of MSK-IMPACT in the Molecular Diagnostics Laboratory, these research findings are being immediately translated to the clinic and are providing the basis for personalized cancer medicine.
+With the adoption of MSK-IMPACT and MSK-ACCESS in the Molecular Diagnostics LaboratoryService, these research findings are being immediately translated to the clinic and are providing the basis for personalized cancer medicine.